sureshvenkatesan/jas_helm_install/README.md

 kubectl exec -it ps-jfrog-platform-release-artifactory-0 -c artifactory  -- cat /opt/jfrog/artifactory/var/etc/security/master.key

 ```
+---
+**Optional Steps:**
-Set the base url the output you see from below in the `http://$SERVICE_HOSTNAME/ui/admin/configuration/general`:
+- Set the base url the output you see from below in the `http://$SERVICE_HOSTNAME/ui/admin/configuration/general`:
 ```
 export SERVICE_HOSTNAME=$(kubectl get svc --namespace ps-jfrog-platform ps-jfrog-platform-release-artifactory-nginx --template "{{ (index .status.loadBalancer.ingress 0).ip }}")
 echo http://$SERVICE_HOSTNAME
 ```
 For example I set it to: http://100.231.185.7 .

-I also set the Server Name to "sureshvps".
+- Set  the Server Name .
+For example: I set it to "sureshvps".

+---
+**Upload File to a Local Repository**
-Next Upload a file to `example-repo-local`  repository and see if it is successful , by tailing the artifactory-service.log using:
+- Next Upload a file to `example-repo-local`  repository and see if it is successful , by tailing the artifactory-service.log using:
 ```
 kubectl logs -f ps-jfrog-platform-release-artifactory-0 -c artifactory
 ```

-If it fails check the binaryStore.xml using:
+If it fails check the binarystore.xml using:
 ```
 kubectl exec -it ps-jfrog-platform-release-artifactory-0 -c artifactory --namespace ps-jfrog-platform -- ls -al  /opt/jfrog/artifactory/var/etc/artifactory

 kubectl exec -it ps-jfrog-platform-release-artifactory-0 -c artifactory --namespace ps-jfrog-platform -- cat /opt/jfrog/artifactory/var/etc/artifactory/binarystore.xml
 ```

-Since I used GCP I also verifioed if I have the correct GCP service account using:
+Since I used GCP I also verified if I have the correct GCP service account using:
 ```
 kubectl exec -it ps-jfrog-platform-release-artifactory-0 -c artifactory --namespace ps-jfrog-platform -- cat /opt/jfrog/artifactory/var/etc/artifactory/gcp.credentials.json